emingenc/emingenc.github.io/src/content/tomatodo.md

 Other benefits of pomodoro are that it helps you to get back to work.
 You can focus on your work and not on other things.

-### You need to pay attention whe you use pomodoro technique:
+### You need to pay attention when you use pomodoro technique:

 First sessions pick something that is hard to do.
 Focus first 4 sessions.
 You will be surprised how easy it is to do.
 It is a trick to get a good result.